 Yes, as long as your company maintains its COR status, you will be eligible to receive an annual 10 per cent rebate for completing the Safety Management System COR audit.

-Companies will begin receiving their COR rebate cheque in June of the year following their COR certification.
+Companies will begin receiving their COR rebates as a credit on their WorkSafeBC account in June of the year following their COR certification.

 Currently there is no reciprocity between SafetyDriven-TSCBC and the AMTA on COR certification.
 Things are in motion on that front, but it will be some time before reciprocity is achieved.